cjbassi/recover-youtube-videos/README.md

 3. Click the 'Fetch removed videos' button
 4. Peruse the list of videos

-All videos are stored in the database on the first run, so future requests will have the database to help with recovering the videos.
+All videos are added to a database on the first run, so future requests will have the database to help with recovering the videos.

 ## How it works